Why the Health and Wellness Industry Is a Mess (And How to Navigate It)

 Experts Don't Agree Either

-Dietitian’s, nutritionists, functional medicine practitioners, naturopaths, doctors—they all have different training, different philosophies, and different approaches.
-Some swear by plant-based diets.
-Others emphasise animal protein.
-Some focus on calories.
-Others focus on hormones.
+Where it gets even messier is when health professionals don't agree with each other.
+Dietitian’s, nutritionists, functional medicine practitioners, naturopaths and doctors all have different training, roles, responsibilities, philosophies, and approaches.
+Some swear by plant-based diets whilst others emphasise animal protein.
+Some focus on calories and others focus on carbohydrates.
+And they can all present compelling arguments backed by research.

 So who's right?